hoainiemz/hoainiemz.github.io/README-template.md

 Users should be able to:

-- View the optimal layout for the component depending on their device's screen size
+- View the optimal layout for the app depending on their device's screen size
-- **Bonus**: See the chat interface animate on the initial load
+- See hover states for all interactive elements on the page
+- Generate a new piece of advice by clicking the dice icon

 ### Screenshot